Understanding Assisted Living Costs by Zip Code

 What is assisted living?

-Assisted living is for seniors who need help with daily tasks like bathing, dressing, and taking medications.
-These communities provide meals, housekeeping, social activities, transportation, and personalized care based on each resident's needs.
+Assisted living is for older adults who need a hand with everyday tasks such as bathing, dressing, and taking medications.
+Beyond that help, these communities fold in meals, housekeeping, social activities, transportation, and personalized care shaped around each resident's needs.

 Factors that affect assisted living costs